arthur-eudeline/build-kit/README.md

 npm i --save-dev build-kit
 ```

-Next, you should check documention on each module you want to use individually.
+Next, you should check [documention of each module](./docs) you want to use individually.

 You can also run tests by running the following command in the project